 5. Replace the bathroom and en suite mirrors.

-7. Restyle each room – the fun bit!
+7. Restyle each room.

 There’s still some way to go but the positive changes have motivated me to continue.
-I’m looking forward to relaxing in my restyled apartment when the evenings draw in, and I will of course share everything with you once it’s done.
+I’m looking forward to relaxing in my restyled apartment when the evenings draw in and I will, of course, share everything with you once it’s done.
 If you’re planning a restyle I’d love to hear your ideas – we can keep one another motivated!